isomerpages/mfa-scp/_special-packages/Africa/Singapore Africa Partnership Programme.md

 1. Customised courses per year in Singapore in emerging areas such as Climate Change and Sustainability, and Digitalisation and Smart Cities
 2. Priority places for African government officials in  [SCP courses](www.scp.gov.sg)
 3. Post-graduate scholarships each year for senior African government officials to attend selected one-year programmes in LKYSPP and RSIS.
+Please refer to [this webpage](/postgraduate-scholarships/Details-of-the-scholarships/permalink/) for details on the scholarship.